Leksat/Leksat.github.io/2020-01-16-Install-MariaDB-on-Mac-OS-with-Homebrew.md

 ## Solution

-To make it possible to login root user without a password:
+To make it possible to login as root user without password:
 - login to MySQL with `sudo mysql -uroot`
 - run `SET PASSWORD FOR 'root'@'localhost' = PASSWORD('');` from there